 For many professional film editors who spend a good portion of the year commuting and globetrotting in the name of Hollywood, the stay-at-home order was a welcome excuse to stay put.
-With the Covid-19 pandemic still in full swing in the US, regularly returning to work at a post-production facility any time soon seems less and less realistic.
-So, if you haven’t already, it’s about time you optimized your at-home space for video editing remotely.
+As we continue to recover from the Covid-19 pandemic in the US, regularly returning to work at a post-production facility any time soon seems less and less realistic.
+So, if you haven’t already, it’s about time you optimized your at-home space for remote video editing.
 Here are our top tips for staying productive, creative, collaborative -- and most importantly -- sane.

 Tip #1: Make yourself at home (...er, work?)